 Career & College Prep and Choosing a Major

-The Langstons have some excellent suggestions that parents can do with their teens to help them find their purpose in life.
+The Langstons have excellent suggestions for parents to help their teens find their purpose.
 The first suggestion is to help your child create a survey.
+After your teenager has created the survey, he or she can ask others who know them well to complete it.

 Questions to Include In Your Teenager’s Career Questionnaire